Robert Price LPCC, LMHC

 Robert's undergraduate degree is in Social Work from Cal Poly Humboldt (formerly Humboldt State University).
 He also has a minor emphasis in Native American Studies.
 Robert completed a Masters Degree in Rehabilitation Counseling from San Diego State University (SDSU).

-Robert is also an Adjunct Faculty member at SDSU’s Rehabilitation Counseling Program.
-Robert has taught Rehabilitation Counseling courses in the Graduate Clinical Counseling program for Masters Degree Rehabilitation Counseling Students, as well as Credentialed Special Education Teachers completing a Masters Level Vocational Rehabilitation Certification.
+Robert was employed as an Adjunct Faculty member at SDSU’s Rehabilitation Counseling Program for 12 years (2008-2020).
+During that time Robert taught Rehabilitation Counseling courses in the Graduate Clinical Counseling program for Masters Degree Rehabilitation Counseling Students, as well as Credentialed Special Education Teachers completing a Masters Level Vocational Rehabilitation Certification.
 Robert is also a published author of an article on Traumatic Brain Injury in the Journal of Applied Rehabilitation Counseling.

-Robert has an affiliation with the San Diego Catholic Diocese and is one of several local therapists who have the ability to bring a spiritual component to psychotherapy to support healing.
-Licensed Therapists on the San Diego Diocese Office of Social Ministry Referral List make an effort to bring a faith-based component to the therapeutic process.
+Robert has maintained an affiliation with the San Diego Catholic Diocese and is on a panel of identified therapists who possess the ability to bring a spiritual component to psychotherapy to support healing.
+Licensed Therapists on the San Diego Diocese Office of Social Ministry Referral Panel make an effort to bring a faith-based component to the therapeutic process.
 While Robert is a Catholic, he is also one who respects all beliefs.
 He is non-judgmental towards alternative lifestyles and believes in the saying "there is strength in our diversity".